-Prerequisite(s): A minimum "C-" grade in FINA 1160 or 1161; or appropriate experience with department permission.
+Prerequisite(s): A minimum "C-" grade in all of the following: three credits of AHIS; FINA 1160 or 1161.

 Indigenous Carving 2D

 Students are introduced to effective and safe hand tool use in woodcarving and use sculptural approaches common in Northwest Coast Indigenous woodcarving for 2D projects.
 This course is a rare opportunity for diverse students to be immersed in the very complex role of carvers in the expression of Northwest Coast personal, community, and cultural storytelling.